ZhongRuoyu/ntu-cz4013-project/README.md

 - `src`: This directory stores all the source code of DFIS.
 - `srpc`: This directory stores source code of the SRPC submodule.
 SRPC is an independent module ready for general usage, so it is maintained in its own dedicated repository.
 DFIS uses SRPC by statically linking with it.
+Note that SRPC provides TCP components too, but they are not used by DFIS.
   - `examples`: This subdirectory provides several independent examples illustrating how to write simple programs using SRPC.
 DFIS is implemented in a similar way.